comunicar-arduino-con-c

 The C# code we are going to show is very simple (I’m almost embarrassed to publish it) because they are examples to illustrate how easy it is to use the serial port to connect Arduino with C#.
 But keep in mind that in a real project we should include some improvements.

-Turn on and off an LED
+Turn an LED On and Off

 First, we start Visual Studio and create a new C# project.
-To do this, we click on File/New/Project.
+To do this, click on File/New/Project.

 arduino-chsarp-1